Connor-Shen/Connor-Shen.github.io/_pages/about.md

 Hello and Welcome to my personal webpage!
 My name is Connor Shen, and I hail from the vibrant city of Shanghai, China.
 Currently, I'm a senior student at Fudan University, where I am studying Physics and Data Science.

-My research fervor lies in Prompt Engineering, Fine-tuning and Application of Large Language Models in Different Domians.
-I'm also exploring the realization of General Artificial Intelligence Agents.

-Currently, I serve as an Algorithm Intern at the OpenMMLab team in the Shanghai Artificial Intelligence Laboratory, where my research is centered on Fine-tuning and Evaluation of large language models.

-# Welcome to My Personal Webpage

-## Introduction
-Hello!
-My name is Connor Shen from Shanghai, China.
-I'm a senior student at Fudan University, majoring in Physics and Data Science.
+I'm a die-hard tech optimist, deeply convinced of the revolutionary power of large language models(LLM), especially their 'Superman intelligence' capabilities.
+LLMs' potential to reshape the future captivates me.
+I'm eagerly experimenting with their application across various fields and also tring to utilize LLMs to play diverse roles.
+I firmly believe LLM is not just a tool to simplify our daily tasks but a key driver for **enhancing productivity**, **fostering social equality**, and **combating poverty**.
+I am certain that AI will be a defining force in the future, shaping every aspect of our lives.

+In my free time, I enjoy swimming alone, playing football with my friends, and listening to music.
+Nature and travel are my escapes, and recently, I've been trying my hand at cooking (trust me, it's an adventure) and soaking up some philosophy books.
+I treasure my moments of solitude, yet equally enjoy the warm company of my friends.

+They say variety is the spice of life, and I'm all for it!
+I warmly welcome friends from all around the world with different backgrounds to connect and collaborate with me.
+I'm always open to new ideas and perspectives, so feel free to reach out to me!

 ### Education and Career
 #### Fudan University
 * Senior Student
-* Major: Physics and Data Science
+* No. 220 Handan Road, Yangpu District, Shanghai

-#### OpenMMLab Team - Shanghai Artificial Intelligence Laboratory
+#### Shanghai Artificial Intelligence Laboratory
-* Role: Algorithm Intern
+* Algorithm Intern at OpenMMLab Team
-* Focus: Fine-tuning and Evaluation of Large Language Models
+* L1 Building, 8F, Longteng Avenue, Xuhui District, Shanghai

 ## My Research Interests
-* Prompt Engineering
+* In-context learning & Prompt Engineering
-* Fine-tuning of Large Language Models
-* Application in Various Domains
+* LLMs Fine-tuning & Application in Various Domains
-* Exploring General AI Agents
+* Exploring General AI Agents & Human-AI collaboration

-## Current Projects
+## Ongoing Projects
-* Research at Shanghai Artificial Intelligence Laboratory
-* Focus: General AI Agents and Large Language Model Applications
+* Knowledge-Driven Prompt Learning Approach for depression detection and domain knowledge framework construction
+* Using LLMs as optimizer for Prompt Engineering
+* ToolBench Construction & SFT of LLMs based on 'ReAct'
+* Evaluation of LLM's Data Science Capability